-Make sure that the aides or other children aren’t doing the homework for your child.
-Some centers don’t have teachers or aides who are equipped to handle kids with learning and thinking differences.
+Make sure that the aides or other kids aren’t doing the homework for your child.
+Some centers don’t have teachers or aides who are equipped to handle kids who struggle with homework.

 4. Make learning more fun.

 Some afterschool programs offer classes in areas like science or computers.
 In these sessions, there aren’t tests and students may work together in groups.
-For kids with learning and thinking differences, these classes can be stress-free, fun and meaningful.
+It’s a fun and meaningful way for kids to work with other kids in areas they enjoy.
 Programs may also offer arts options like drama and music, which can help kids find new interests.